-If applicable, list all schools that the EO/SMOManagement Organization currently operates, has been approved to operate, or is currently applying to open:
+If applicable, list all schools that the EO/SMO currently operates, has been approved to operate, or is currently applying to open:

-School Location Year Opened Grades Served (now and at capacity) Number of students (now and at capacity)
+School Location Year Opened Grades Served (now and at capacity) Number of students (now and at capacity) Add additional rows as necessary to detail all schools.

-8 If the school enrolls more students than are included in this schedule for a particular year, it will not be funded for those additional students.
+5 If the school enrolls more students than are included in this schedule for a particular year, it will not be funded for those additional students.
 The school may enroll greater numbers in a particular grade, as long as it does not exceed the total enrollment ceiling.

-9 A schedule of enrollment ceilings will be included in the proposed school's charter agreement.
+6 A schedule of enrollment ceilings will be included in the proposed school's charter agreement.
 Given the importance and complexity of the enrollment ceilings, and potential shifts in facility availability or requirements, it is DC PCSB's expectation that most approved applicants will collaborate with DC PCSB staff to finalize their enrollment ceilings before earning full charter approval.

-[SMOEO/MO] Applies to both experienced operators and schools planning to contract with a management organization.
+[SMO] Applies to both experienced operators and schools planning to contract with a management organization.